 1929 - Buenos Aires Great Southern Railway - one locomotive

-One 420hp Bo-Bo locomotive (or power van) numbered CM202.
 It weighed 59 tons with a top speed of 75 kmph.
 All four axles were powered.
 Part of the body was occupied by the parcels and luggage compartment.
-This and the Beardmore locomotive (CM201) would prove a valuable source of experience and training for the staff in this new form of traction - in general they were too small for the services that would soon be dieselised.
+This and the Beardmore locomotive (CM201 - see note below) would prove a valuable source of experience and training for the staff in this new form of traction - in general they were too small for the services that would soon be dieselised.
 Converted into a van during 1941, engines and motors removed, possibly for reuse?

-Winterthur supplied the diesel engine for this locomotive.
+Winterthur supplied the diesel engine for CM202.

 1929 - Buenos Aires Great Southern Railway - two 1,200hp mobile power houses

-Delivered in late 1930, each was powered by two Winterthur built Sulzer 8LV28 cylinder engines developing 600hp at 700rpm, powering an Oerlikon main generator & two 136hp Metropolitan Vickers traction motors - each coach carried two 100hp motors.
+The locomotives required by Mr Saccaggio were not readily available from any builder so on a visit through Europe many components were ordered from a variety of manufacturers.
+He was familiar with Armstrong Whitworth and the steam locomotives they had previously built for Argentina, thus they were offered the construction of the mechanical portions with final assembly and finishing taking place at BAGS's workshops at Remedios de Escalada.
+Delivered in late 1930, each was powered by two Winterthur built Sulzer 8LV28 cylinder engines developing 600hp at 700rpm, powering an Oerlikon main generator & two 136hp Metropolitan Vickers traction motors - each coach carried two 125hp motors.
 The rigid frame supported four fixed axles, two of which were powered with a pony truck at each end (1-A-2-A-1 arrangement).
-The components were all received separately in Argentina, being shipped to the BAGS workshops, where the locomotives were put together.
-Because they were semi-permanently coupled to the coaching stock the MPH's carried only one driving cab.
-Locomotive weight was 92 tons, total train weight was 314 tons.
+Because they were semi-permanently coupled to the coaching stock the MPH's carried only one driving cab, with a driving cab being fitted to the last coach.
+Locomotive weight was variously reported between 85 tons & 92 tons, total train weight was 314 tons.

 These two machines provided a comparison with the first diesel on the BAGS railway - a 375hp Bo-Bo diesel electric built by Beardmore.
 This locomotive's high-tensile steel liners required regrinding after 60,000 km, the cast iron liners of the Sulzer engines showed barely perceptible wear over the same distance.
+These particular engines were some of the last of their type.
+The weight of the engine & generator set was fifteen tons.

 The first general repairs were received during 1932, it was noted that only once in 160,000 miles of running had the locomotives required assistance, and that was due to an electrical fault.

-| A view of one of the 1,200hp locomotives (UE 1 & UE 2) with the side and roof still to be added and showing the side by side installation of these eight cylinder inline power units.
+A view of one of the 1,200hp locomotives (UE 1 & UE 2) with the side and roof still to be added and showing the side by side installation of these eight cylinder inline power units.
 Presumably this installation was something of a precurser to the double bank LDA design which would surface about a decade later.
-Photograph courtesy BAGS/Armstrong Whitworth/Sulzer |

-| Presumably this is one the 600hp power units in transit to Argentina for fitting into locomotive UE 1 or UE 2 - these locomotives were sent to Argentina in kit fashion, with assembly required at their destination.
-Photograph courtesy Sulzer |
+Presumably this is one of the 600hp power units in transit to Argentina for fitting into locomotive UE 1 or UE 2 - these locomotives were sent to Argentina in kit fashion, with assembly required at their destination.
+All auxiliary services on the locomotive were electrically powered.

-| The completed UE 1, complete with coaching stock ready for service in Argentina.
+The completed UE 1, with coaching stock ready for service in Argentina.
 When inaugurated in service between Constitucion & San Vicente they took thirty minutes off steam's seventy minute schedule.
-Photograph courtesy BAGS/Armstrong Whitworth/Sulzer |

 Two views of this most unusual locomotive.
 (Source MFN)

 The above view clearly shows the two cooling unit radiators and fan shrouds - one system cooled the water, the second cooled the oil used in the hydraulic transmission.
+The locomotive's overall length was 42 feet, rigid wheelbase 26ft 9in, driving wheel diameter 4ft 7.5in.
+The engine was carried at the cabless end, the reduction gear was in the center with the hydraulic unit and the jackshaft output to the wheels at the cab end.

 1931 - Port of Rosario - Three shunting locomotives